Bible Book of Daniel, Part 8 - Chapters 10 & 11

 Although they are continually against each other, at the very end, they come together as a joint effort against God's people.

-Therefore, I understand that these two different angles that appear different upon first impressions are ultimately controlled by Satan for his ultimate goal against Christ and His people.
+Therefore, I understand that Satan ultimately controls these two different angles that appear different upon first impression for his ultimate goal against Christ and His people.

 The northern king has a spiritual aspect that follows the kingdoms described in previous prophecies.
 It begins with Medo-Persia, provides further details about the demise of Greece after Alexandar the Great, and emphasises the spiritual development of Rome afterwards into the Papacy and Catholicism.

 The south is more of a secular worldly mindset beginning in Egypt.
 The north's pursuit of worship eventually includes and leads this secular humanitarian south to form one world alliance against God.
 Revelation then develops this as a worldwide 'beast' influence.

-Because of so much detail in these verses, there are many interpretations, particularly the later in time.
-I've therefore commented on what I understand the meaning is based upon the Historicist method of interpretation throughout this whole book, and building upon the existing theme of various world kingdoms overtime against God, developing into a final antichrist 'little horn' figure.
+Because of so much detail in these verses, there are many interpretations, particularly later in time.
+I've therefore commented on what I understand the meaning is based upon the Historicist method of interpretation throughout this whole book, and building upon the existing theme of various world kingdoms over time against God, developing into a final antichrist 'little horn' figure.

 However, I have referred to other points of difference both in this method and the mainstream Futurist and Dispensationalist one.